OathPros/COMP3/source/containers.rst

 Containers
 ==========

-Containers are the main building blocks of any UI, and act as the main areas of an app's UI.
+Containers are some of the main UI building blocks.
+They include the primary containers for other UI elements, like :doc:`windows </containers/windows>` and :doc:`header bars </containers/header-bars>`.
+They also include some of the main layout frameworks, in the shape of :doc:`lists </containers/lists>` and :doc:`flow boxes </containers/flow-boxes>`.

 Contents
 --------